 Preparation for Further Studies

 Students were asked how well Yukon College prepared them for their further studies.
-Of those 20 respondents who had gone on to further post-secondary endeavours, 90% said they were either "very well or "adequately" prepared.
-The graph below indicates the full range of their responses.
+Of those 15 respondents who had gone on to further post-secondary endeavours, 100% said they were either "very well or "adequately" prepared.